What is Accelerated Share Repurchase (Buyback)?

 - The announcement date.

-- Whether any program has expired during the last fiscal quarter.
+- Whether any program has expired during the last fiscal quarter;

-A company considering the share repurchase plan should consult an outside counsel and other investment advisors.
+A company considering the share repurchase plan should consult outside counsel and other investment advisors.
 When carrying out the accelerated buyback programs, the companies should review the limitations or restrictions on repurchasing the shares, some of which are listed below:

-- Organizational documents including certificate of incorporation and bylaws
+- Organizational documents, including certificate of incorporation and bylaws

 - Any agreements that may limit the ability to repurchase the company’s securities